Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Experiments

-\textbf{Backbones.} We conduct experiments on two large pretrained models chosen for their strong generalization.
+\textbf{Backbones.} We conduct experiments on two deterministic foundation models chosen for their strong generalization and one task-specific probabilistic model.
 The first is uniGradICON \citep{tian2024unigradicon}, a foundation registration model spanning multiple anatomies.
 The second is the nonrigid registration network from SynthMorph \citep{hoffmann2021synthmorph}, a contrast- and resolution-agnostic registration model for the brain.
+The third is the probabilistic (MC-dropout) registration model from TransMorph~\citep{chen2022transmorph}.
+We obtain the above pretrained models from their official GitHub repositories.